Introduction to Machine Learning: Markov chain sampling

 \subsection{Invariance and reversibility}

-If a Markov chain converges to $Q$, then $Q$ must be an ``invariant distribution,'' in the sense that, if $X_n \sim Q$ for some $n$, then so does $X_{n+1}$ and as a consequences all $X_m$ for $n\geq m$.
+{\bf Invariant distributions.} If a Markov chain converges to $Q$, then $Q$ must be an ``invariant distribution,'' in the sense that, if $X_n \sim Q$ for some $n$, then so does $X_{n+1}$ and, as a consequence, all $X_m$ for $n\geq m$.
 This can be seen by writing

 If $P^n(x, \cdot)$ (and therefore also $P^{n+1}(x, \cdot)$) converges to $Q$, then passing to the limit above yields

 and this states that, if $X_n\sim Q$, then so does $X_{n+1}$.
 If $Q$ has a p.d.f. (resp. p.m.f.), say, $q$, this gives